luxedo/esb/README.md

   > Because the developer wanted to some of the newest features

+- **You could steal my session cookies right?**
+  > Yes, but I won't.
+Remember to read this code.
+Also, watch out for malicious dependencies.

 ## Rules of Automation

 ElfScript Brigade does follow the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation) on the [/r/adventofcode](https://www.reddit.com/r/adventofcode) community wiki